-Our story began when a farmer, Enos Bearinger, decided that needed to change.
+Our story began in 1956 when a farmer, Enos Bearinger, decided that needed to change.

 After helping to rehabilitate a young man in his home, Enos came up with the idea of creating a place where other homeless men with alcohol addictions and mental illnesses could find compassionate care.
 He sold his farm and used the profits to purchase an old candy factory on James Street North.

 Soon, volunteers from the neighbourhood and churches came together to refurnish the building and donate food, clothes, furniture.

 Here, men found a safe place to stay and find food, fellowship and caring support while starting a journey to discover healthier lives.

 The first vocational training program and workshop, “The Helping Hand”

 One of our first apartment-style units to help men transition back into the community

 Our first social enterprise, an appliance repair shop at our James Street shelter